Prajwol-Chhetri/Prajwol-Chhetri/README.md

 ### 👋 Hi, I’m Prajwol Chhetri

 I'm an undergraduate student at Islington College.
 Currently Working as a Python Developer 👨‍💻 [@Eat Ziffy](https://www.eatziffy.com/).
 I have always loved programminng as it allows me to express my ideas and understand the bigger picture.
-Beside's that I am alos interested in history and sports.
+Besides that I am also interested in history and sports.

 [View Resume](https://prajwol-chhetri.github.io/minimal-mistakes/assets/docs/resume.pdf)